achalupnik/adicom/README.md

 Created in 2021.
 Code Igniter + HMVC

-I have created this small project to show my improvment in coding.
+I've created this small project to show my improvment in coding.